Skip to main content

 Anthropic subscription (setup-token)

 If you have a Claude subscription rather than an API key, the setup-token flow is supported.
-Run this on the gateway host (requires an interactive TTY):
+Generate the token on any machine, then paste it on the gateway host:

 claude setup-token